gokberkkocak/lofigirl/lofigirl_web_client/README.md

 ![Config](images/config_full_no_session.png)

-When we fill your LastFM details, it sends the username/password information to server side for one time only to request a permanent LastFM session key (server information should be already filled out).
+When LastFM details are filled, it sends the username/password information to server side for one time only to request a permanent LastFM session key (server information should be already filled out).
 This lastfm session key is sent back to the web client and used for sending track listening.
 The system does not store your password details at any point.

 ### Config with Session Token